Tyche: Family

-Hero Myths
+Hero myths

-According to the Pausanias in his Description of Greece, Palamedes created the first pair of dice and gave them as an offering to Tyche.
+According to Pausanias in his Description of Greece, Palamedes created the first pair of dice and gave them as an offering to Tyche.

 Worship

 Tyche was uniquely venerated at Itanos in Crete, as Tyche Protogeneia, linked with the Athenian Protogeneia ("firstborn"), daughter of Erechtheus, whose self-sacrifice saved the city.
 In Alexandria the Tychaeon, the Greek temple of Tyche, was described by Libanius as one of the most magnificent of the entire Hellenistic world.

 Stylianos Spyridacis concisely expressed Tyche's appeal in a Hellenistic world of arbitrary violence and unmeaning reverses: "In the turbulent years of the Epigoni of Alexander, an awareness of the instability of human affairs led people to believe that Tyche, the blind mistress of Fortune, governed mankind with an inconstancy which explained the vicissitudes of the time."

 According to Matheson, the Goddess Tyche was often worshipped as the personification of a city and its fortune.
 Matheson also states that there were cults to Tyche all over the Mediterranean.
 In Athens for instance, citizens would give tribute to Agathe Tyche alongside other gods.
 Other gods seem to also be presented alongside Tyche including Dionysus at Corinth.

 There was a Temple of Tyche that contained a figure called Nemesis-Tyche, an aspect of Tyche.
-According to Edwards Nemesis and Tyche begin to share cults in the Roman period.
+According to Edwards, Nemesis and Tyche begin to share cults in the Roman period.

 The mural crown of Tyche of Sparta depicts the Spartans soldiers repelling Amazons.
 Palagia argues that this depiction is important to Spartan mythology.

+Automatia and Meilichius were two epithets of Tyche.

 Depictions

 Tyche appears on many coins of the Hellenistic period in the three centuries before the Christian era, especially from cities in the Aegean.
 Unpredictable turns of fortune drive the complicated plotlines of Hellenistic romances, such as, Leucippe and Clitophon or Daphnis and Chloe.
 She experienced a resurgence in another era of uneasy change, the final days of publicly sanctioned Paganism, between the late-fourth-century emperors Julian and Theodosius I, who definitively closed the temples.
 The effectiveness of her capricious power even achieved respectability in philosophical circles during that generation, although among poets it was a commonplace to revile her for a fickle harlot.

-The constellation of Virgo is sometimes identified as the heavenly figure of Tyche, as well as other goddesses such as Demeter and Astraea.
+The constellation of Virgo is sometimes identified as the heavenly figure of Tyche, as well as other goddesses such as Demeter, Dike and Astraea.